unkcpz/tatzelwurm/README.md

 - [ ] integrating to aiida-core.
 - [ ] settle all the todos (should do this frequently when it is at proper timing)
 - [ ] Polish the design note (should do this frequently when it is at proper timing)
+- [ ] Move aiida specific design note (comparison with the legacy RMQ parts) to wiki for reference, and leave the generic design part in the design note.